ganni/tutorials-demo-mevn/README.md

 ## Local Demo:

-This project is setup using Docker Compose.
+This project is set up using Docker Compose.
-To try this demo on your local dev env it only requires running `docker` instance and `docker compose up`.
+To try this demo on your local dev env it only requires running `docker` instance and `docker compose up`. `.env` files are included in the source for easier demonstrations.
+It should not be included publicly like this.

 ```sh
 docker compose up